braedynl/CSE231-020-SS20/GETTING_STARTED.md

 If there are in-person meetings: we will have paper multiple choice exams.
 See the [exam information section of the home README](README.md#exam-information) for locations/times.

 If there are no in-person meetings: exams will be on Mimir, and will contain both multiple choice and coding questions.
-You will be proctored through Zoom.
+You will be proctored remotely.
 See the [exam information section of the home README](README.md#exam-information) for times.

 You will be allowed one sheet of notes (8.5x11 inches) both sides, but no electronic devices.
 Non-native English speakers may bring a paper dictionary.